Shubhayu2004/FinSight-Ai/README.md

 1. Use fallback model for testing (lower memory)
 2. Enable model quantization in config
 3. Use CPU inference if GPU memory is limited

+**For API performance:**
+1. Use connection pooling for multiple requests
+2. Implement caching for processed reports
+3. Use background tasks for long-running operations

 ## 📝 License